sc420/music-score-editor-prototype-pattern/README.md

 - Can drag and drop items from the toolkit to the canvas
 - The whole note and half note will snap to the lines of the nearest staff
 - Can rotate each musical note
+- You can't move musical notes outside the canvas

 ## Implementation